Karim-Ahm/Realtime-Vehicle-Detection/README.md

 Project Goals:
 ---
-+Our aim was to create a realtime vehicle detection systems that would detect the surrounding vehicles from the drivers using an incoming video stream only.
++ Our aim was to create a realtime vehicle detection systems that would detect the surrounding vehicles from the drivers using an incoming video stream only.

 Project Information:
 ---